systechafrica/NASSIT-Documentation/docs/src/members/members.md

 **Tip**

--   Remember to go to the member approval window to approve a newly created member.
+-   Remember to go to the **General Member Approval** window to approve a newly created member.
 This is demonstrated in a later section.

 <!--
 ### *Batch Member Onboarding Method*